Fighting Gender-Based Violence

 • Community response networks

-AfricaGiving is committed to ensuring that all organisations featured on our platform meet essential standards of legitimacy, transparency, and accountability.
-To be listed, organisations must be legally registered in their country of operation and must operate as non-profit organisations.
+The We Are One Fund is committed to ensuring that all organisations featured on our platform meet essential standards of legitimacy, transparency, and accountability.
+To be listed, organisations must be legally registered and operate as non-profit organisations.

 Organisations must provide proof of official registration with relevant authorities in their country.